imgag/ngs-bits/doc/install_win.md

 Download and install [Git](https://git-scm.com/download/win).
 It is needed to extract the repository version during the build process.

-### Install python

-To create plots in qcML files, install the portable version of [WinPython](https://github.com/winpython/winpython/releases/download/16.6.20250620final/Winpython64-3.13.5.0whl.7z) and add the directory containing the `python.exe` to the PATH.

-You have to install `maplotlib` in case it is not found:

-	> python.exe -m pip install matplotlib

-This is optional.
-If python is not installed, no plots are generated.

 ## Build ngs-bits and GSvar

 we can now build ngs-bits: